apache/incubator-taverna-site/content/download/index.md

 according to Apache Software Foundation policies.

-## Associated tools
+## Pre-Apache tools
-There are also a number of third-party tools available to use with Taverna 2.
+There are a number of third-party tools available to use with Taverna 2.

-> **Note**: There are currently no known plans to bring out Apache Taverna 3
+> **Note**: There are currently **no plans to bring out Apache Taverna 3
-> versions of these tools.
+> versions** of these tools.
 If you are interested in migrating any of these tools
 > to Apache Taverna, please [contact us](/community).

  - [Taverna 2-Galaxy](http://www.taverna.org.uk/download/taverna-galaxy/) is a tool for automatic generation and exposure of